-This post was written by Brendan DUNPHY, CEO of C-BIA Consulting and first published on AIMed
+An earlier version of this post was written by Brendan DUNPHY (CEO of C-BIA Consulting) and first published on AIMed

 Clinicians, like the rest of us, are full of bias and for good reason.
-When they need to make a quick decision, they rely on heuristics based on experience.
-This mostly works and the consequences when it doesn’t are usually not serious, maybe just inconvenient.
-This is more of a challenge for trainees and juniors without the experience and research supports this.
+When they need to make a decision quickly, they rely on heuristics based on experience.
+This usually works but occasionally does not, the consequences of failure not too serious.
+But what about clinical trainees and juniors without experience to fall back on?

-Clinicians need data in some scenarios to help ensure they don’t succumb too easily to bias, especially when tired, stressed or inexperienced.
-There is no shame in this, though there still lingers a trace of machismo in the medical profession that may resist this, in some specialities more than others.
+Clinicians need data in some scenarios to help ensure they don’t succumb too easily to bias, especially when tired, stressed, or inexperienced.
+There is no shame in this, though there still lingers a trace of machismo and an aversion to data, in some specialities more than others.

-An intensivist may have 120 interruptions during an 8-hour shift, that’s a change of task every 7 minutes.
-So even where patient pathways are defined, they may only be followed 10-20% of cases.
+An intensivist may have 120 interruptions during an 8-hour shift.
+That’s a change of task every 7 minutes.
+Even where patient pathways are defined, they may only be followed in 10-20% of cases.
 This increases risk for the patient and compromises accurate and consistent decision-making, especially for the inexperienced clinician.
-Finding ways to lessen this risk by augmenting their capabilities, improving triage and speeding diagnosis seem to be critical areas for the application of AI.
+Finding ways to lessen this risk by augmenting capabilities, improving triage and speeding accurate diagnosis seem to be critical areas for the application of AI.

 Ensuring that data is routinely captured and informs clinical decision-making will be a big step forward for all parties, including clinicians.

 This is a review of AIMed Europe 2018.
 Learn more about the leading global event for clinicians in AI in healthcare here.